Holiday Motivation for Bar Exam: 3 Ways to Keep Going During Bar Prep

 And then you’re off to the races.

-The parallel here to bar prep (of course) is to not spend too much time thinking about which supplements to use, which tutor to use, which newsletters to follow…when the most important thing is to have a plan, start moving, and stay consistent (and of course follow my newsletter).
+The parallel here to bar prep is to not spend too much time agonizing over which supplements to use, which newsletters to follow (mine of course)…

 In the end, whichever course or supplements you use, this is a self-study endeavor.
 You’re responsible for preparing yourself.
 Don’t forget that courses and supplements are simply there to support that.